How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity: Voids-informed criterion

 We require the square-root argument in Eq.~\eqref{eq:non_linear_gravitational_potential} to be non-negative for all void configurations ($\delta \ge -1$):

 thereby ensuring a real non-linear coupling, $\mu_{\rm NL}$, and a well-defined fifth force.
-We consider that deep voids can reach $\delta\simeq -1$, so any model for which $f_{\rm MG}$ exceeds unity at any redshift during the structure-formation era necessarily admits configurations with $f_{\rm MG}\,\delta<-1$, for which $\mu_{\rm NL}$ becomes imaginary and the theory loses viability.
+We consider that sufficiently underdense regions can reach $\delta\simeq -1$, so any model for which $f_{\rm MG}$ exceeds unity at any redshift during the structure-formation era necessarily admits configurations with $f_{\rm MG}\,\delta<-1$, for which $\mu_{\rm NL}$ becomes imaginary and the theory loses viability.
 This argument translates into the following criterion

-where $z_{\rm in}$ is the initial redshift.
-Here, we choose $z_{\rm in}=100$ to encompass the epoch relevant for structure formation and match the regimes probed by $N$-body simulations.
-The criterion in Eq.~\eqref{eq:max_criterion} being defined only by a time-dependent background function, can be imposed before any prior knowledge of the void evolution to identify the viable parameter space of a given model.